 An employee may submit to a follow-up testing if the employee voluntarily disclosed drug or alcohol problems, entered into or completed a rehabilitation program, failed, or refused a pre-appointment drug test within the previous 24-month period.

 An employee shall submit to a drug test if there is evidence that the employee may have caused or contributed to an on-duty accident or harm resulting in death or injury requiring immediate medical attention.

 Employers who adopt a drug-free workplace program may require an employee to submit to either a drug test for controlled substances or an alcohol test.
 The list of illegal drugs to be tested should also be clearly outlined.
 The employer should also ensure that none of the information relating to a drug test will be publicized and state in the policy the people who will have access to the results.

-The use of Marijuana by an employee off-duty calls for a different set of legal claims and actions.
+The use of MMJ by an employee off-duty calls for a different set of legal claims and actions.
 Drug testing such employees could be construed as an invasion of privacy and an act of disability discrimination under the Americans with Disabilities Act on the part of the employer.
-An employer should consider amending its drug testing policies, as in the case of Marijuana, to ensure its drug-free workplace policies and procedures are relevant to the legal standards prescribed by the state.
+An employer should consider amending its drug testing policies, as in the case of MMJ, to ensure its drug-free workplace policies and procedures are relevant to the legal standards prescribed by the state.

 Massachusetts newborn drug testing laws

 Different states have different laws regarding the use of controlled substances during pregnancy.
 The problem of opioid use and abuse among pregnant women has led some states to take a more punitive course of action.
 In Massachusetts, the laws require health care workers to report to authorities if they suspect pregnant women to be abusing drugs.
 In such cases, Child Protective Services(CPS) may be contacted.